egorssed/You-are-what-you-eat/docs/index.md

 layout: default
 ---

-## You are what you eat ...
+## You are what you eat

 You are what you eat - an idiom surely most of us have already heard at some point in our life.
 Be it as a child when we did not want to eat the broccoli our mother lovingly prepared, or from your colleague at work who just discovered veganism.
-This idiom simply states that "the food one eats has a bearing one one's state of mind and health." [[1]](https://www.phrases.org.uk/meanings/you-are-what-you-eat.html)
+This idiom simply states that "the food one eats has a bearing on one's state of mind and health." [[1]](https://www.phrases.org.uk/meanings/you-are-what-you-eat.html)
 Very few would argue this, however, we want to take this idiom literally: are you really what you eat?

 This question immediately leads to another question: what are you exactly?
-We do not want to make this question any more phylosophical than it already is, therefore, we assume that groups of people can be defined by their external properties: age, religion, ethnicity, wealth, and so on.
+We do not want to make this question any more philosophical than it already is, therefore, we assume that groups of people can be defined by their external properties: age, religion, ethnicity, wealth, and so on.
-There certainly exist multiple ways of defining a person, however, the aforementioned values can easily be captured by population demographics, and thus, are of interest for us.
+There certainly exist multiple ways of defining a person, however, the aforementioned values can easily be captured by population demographics, and thus, are of interest to us.

 ## Our Goal

 We are interested in the influence of demographic data on food composition.
 Can food consumption habits be mapped to certain groups of people?
-In this data story, we are going to answer this question in two parts: first, we will explore relations between each individual demographic marker and food consumption habits.
+In this data story, we are going to answer this question in two parts: first, we will explore relations between each demographic marker and food consumption habits.
 Afterward, we will investigate how well we can predict food consumption habits from demographic markers.
-These analyses are interesting, but not really useful without a specific usecase.
+These analyses are interesting, but not useful without a specific use-case.
 Therefore, we are going to apply our newly-gained understanding and develop a marketing strategy for a new protein bar!

 ## Introducing the Data Sets

-In this data story we explore the relation between food consumption habits and population demographics in the year 2015 in London.
+In this data story, we explore the relationship between food consumption habits and population demographics in the year 2015 in London.
-For our analyses we use two data sets: the [Tesco 1.0 Grocery](https://www.nature.com/articles/s41597-020-0397-7) data set and the [ward profiles](https://data.london.gov.uk/dataset/ward-profiles-and-atlas) published in 2015 by the government of the United Kingdom.
+For our analyses, we use two data sets: the [Tesco 1.0 Grocery](https://www.nature.com/articles/s41597-020-0397-7) data set and the [ward profiles](https://data.london.gov.uk/dataset/ward-profiles-and-atlas) published in 2015 by the government of the United Kingdom.
 The Tesco data set captures provides an aggregated view of food purchases for the year 2014 in Tesco supermarkets in London.
 For every ward, it contains the nutrient content of the typical food product - in other words, all purchased products of 2014 are aggregated to yield the "average" food product of a ward.
 The average food product is then given by the energy content of each individual nutrient - i.e. carbohydrates, protein, fibre, alcohol, and fats.